 The Education Society is an organization dedicated to bettering the lives of NYC's youth through education and involvement.
 We work with children, students and non-for-profit organizations across NYC.
 Some of last school years’ events included a very successful toy drive for Quality Services for Children with Autism and an equally successful school supply drive/ book fair/ raffle event that we worked together on with District 7 of the South Bronx to motivate and encourage their students as well as parents to be involved in education and community.
 The Education Society plans to continue working with different school districts, non-for-profit organizations, and children's hospitals.
 Although this is the education society, you do not need to be an education major to join!
 We encourage students of all different majors to get on board with our mission to educate and motivate.

-The SFC Finance Club is a student-run club that assists SFC students in understanding job opportunities available in the financial marketplace and get a better knowledge of the finance world.
+We are a student-run club that assists SFC students in understanding job opportunities available in the financial marketplace and get a better knowledge of the finance world.
 We are a professional club working in a conjunction with the Career Center to help in learning about and pursuing a career in finance.
 In the past, we took SFC students on field trips to the New York Stock Exchange, the American Museum of Finance, etc. We organized workshops on critical topics such as resume enhancement and credit cards.
 We also invited professionals from various financial institutions to the school, so the students could network with and learn directly from them about the finance industry.

-facilitates major and career explorations across global markets and community partnerships.
+The International Cultural Studies Club (ICSC) facilitates major and career explorations across global markets and community partnerships.

 The Psychology Club is a club that is open to all majors.
 Our main goal is to have fun and educate one in the mysteries that lie behind the human psyche, behavior, and mental processes.
 During the upcoming year, we will have fun games and activities along with epic collaborations with all the clubs on campus.
 We will help make your club experience at St. Francis College go from a 0 to 100 real quick!
 Activities include and are not limited to the following: Psych Mixers, Mini talent shows, Psycho week (a week of cathartic release and frustration, mostly due to midterms and exams), Awesome Game shows (which will include collaboration with multiple clubs) Freudian Slip Bake Sales, Loose change drive, Mental awareness week, and a Psychology Scrapbook filled with memories, good times, and much more… At the same time, Psychology majors will learn more information on Psi Chi Honor Society and the requirements that are needed to apply.
 Join us and come on out to the Psychology Club and LET’S GET PSYCHED!